Matías Cano

-Matías Nicolás Cano (born 20 April 1986) is an Argentine professional footballer who plays as a goalkeeper.
-He last played for Ecuadorian club Cuniburo.
+Matías Nicolás Cano (born 20 April 1986) is an Argentine professional footballer who plays as a goalkeeper for Uruguayan club Sportivo Bella Italia.

 Career

 Cano began his career with Temperley.
 In his homeland, he has played for Huracán de Comodoro, UAI Urquiza and Crucero del Norte.

 In 2016, he moved to Chile and signed with San Luis de Quillota in the top division.

 In 2018, he returned to Chile and joined Coquimbo Unido, winning two Primera B titles in 2018 and 2021 and taking part in the 2020 Copa Sudamericana.
 In 2022, he switched to Cobreloa.

-In 2023, he moved to Ecuador and signed with Cuniburo in the second level.
+In 2023, Cano moved to Ecuador and signed with Cuniburo in the second level.

+In 2026, Cano moved to Uruguay and joined Sportivo Bella Italia in the third level.

 Political views

 Cano has stated his closeness with the left wing, also taking part in the 2019–20 Chilean protests.